sithmel/diogenes/README.md

 But there is a worst issue, you are designing the workflow, how the components interact between them in an imperative way.
 This is impossible to extend and you'll finish use the same patterns again and again.

-Using Diogenes you can describe the components in terms of relations between them:
+Using Diogenes you can describe flow of information in terms of services, describing the relations between them:

     var Diogenes = require('diogenes');
     var registry = Diogenes.getRegistry();